Celebrate Anzac Day with these traditional Thermomix Anzac Biscuits. A simple recipe which is deliciously crunchy and ready in less than half an hour.

 Thermomix Anzac Biscuits

-A traditional recipe for Anzac Biscuits made to celebrate Anzac Day in Australia on April 25th.
+A classic recipe for Anzac Biscuits made in the Thermomix.

 Ingredients